-Paige Nick is the editor of FMR’s Book Choice.
+Paige Nick is the editor of FMR’s Book Choice and Publishers’ Choice.
 She is an internationally awarded freelance advertising copywriter, Sunday Times columnist and bestselling author of nine novels, most of which are comedies about either sex, politics, banting or all three.
 She also runs The Good Book Appreciation Society, a book club on Facebook, with over 13 000 members.
 Paige lives in Cape Town mostly, and spends an unhealthy amount of time reading and writing.

 Patric van Blerk

 Patric van Blerk stands in, when needed, for Dragana’s Wonderful World in the Lounge.
 Songwriter, record producer, presenter, he co-owns Cape Town Sound recording studios in Woodstock and Cape Town – and WooWi Global distribution.
 Born a Beatle-baby, he has grown into loving music of every kind, notably the Great American Song Book, jazz and classical.
 Co-writer of song hits such as “Paradise Road”, “We Are Growing” (from Shaka Zulu) and “Charlie”.
 Loves music, food, politics, reading, Bulldogs – and being home.
 Friends and pets are a treasure.

 Paul Wise presents Matinee and is copy editor of Opus.
 His real-world occupation: a former English teacher and Hansard editor, now a freelance editor and translator.
 He is from a family of musicans and has always been fascinated by the medium of radio.
 Musical credentials: Grade VIII piano (by the skin of his teeth) and choirs.
 And playing the tuba (briefly and VERY badly) in a school band.
 He hopes to please the ordinary music lover, but also intrigue the expert.
 Every programme is a voyage of discovery for him – and an adventure in pronunciation!